docker/docs/docker-for-ibm-cloud/quickstart.md

 ## Step 4: Use UCP

-Check it out: Docker for IBM Cloud uses [Docker Universal Control Plane (UCP)](/datacenter/ucp/2.2/guides/) to help you manage your cluster through a simple interface!
+Check it out: Docker for IBM Cloud uses [Docker Universal Control Plane (UCP)](/datacenter/ucp/2.2/guides/) to help you manage your cluster through a simple web UI!

 ### Step 4a: Access UCP